For modern marketing, speed is essential.

 What’s the difference between batch data and streaming data?
 This can be a difficult distinction for some marketers to grasp, in part because batch processing has been around longer and is what most markets are familiar with.
 Under this approach, your customer engagement platform processes data by bundling information into discrete units known as “windows.”
 Because these windows are processed on time-based schedules (for instance, every 24 hours) or when a given batch of data accumulated (e.g. this window is processed when it hits X amount of information), they make it possible for information to flow between systems without constant human interaction.
 However, they also ensure that the information that’s being shared is rarely being shared in the moment.

 Data streaming is different.
-Instead of processing data only when a specific time or threshold is hit, data streaming engines process each unit of data individually, allowing for ongoing, in the moment processing of information across different systems.
+Instead of processing data only when a specific time or threshold is hit, data streaming engines process each unit of data individually, allowing for ongoing, in the moment flows of information across different systems.
 It’s the difference between a long-distance bus that waits for all the passengers to file on before leaving and a taxi stand where each car leaves based on the arrival of a new customer.

 How Streaming Data Supports Effective Marketing Automation